 - Understand and critically analyze problems arising in the physical, life and social sciences as well as in engineering

 - Produce a body of original quantitative work

 Honors and CapstonesView Honors website

 To be eligible for Honors, concentrators must have a GPA in the concentration of at least 3.6.
 Candidates for Honors must also complete an Honors Thesis.
 Students who intend to apply for Honors should approach a faculty member no later than the end of their junior year to request that she or he serve as a thesis advisor.
 Upon completion of the thesis, the Division will evaluate the overall academic record including the quality of the thesis to reach a decision on whether or not to recommend to the University an Honors designation.
-Please see the department's website for a complete description of program requirements.
+Please see the undergraduate guide for a complete description of program requirements.

 This concentration allows you to address the following Liberal Learning goals:

 - Develop a facility with symbolic languages